Market outlook

 Overview

-• QQQ’s underperformance vs. the S&P 500 was driven by its overweight exposure in the Technology sector.
-The ETF’s lack of exposure in the Financials sector also added to the underperformance.
+• QQQ’s underperformance vs. the S&P 500® Index was driven by its differentiated holdings and overweight exposure in the Technology sector.
+The lack of exposure to the Financials sector was the second largest detractor to relative performance.

-• QQQ ended the month with $283.88 billion in assets under management (AUM) and remained the 5th largest ETF in the US (based on AUM).
+• QQQ ended the month with $316.97 billion in AUM and remained the 5th largest ETF in the US (based on AUM).

 Market Recap